BudEcosystem/PDF-and-EPUB-extraction-pipeline-for-GPU-and-CPU/README.md

 # PDF-Data-Extraction-Pipeline

-**Project Summary:** This project utilizes a combination of models and python libraries, including Layout Parser, Detectron2, LatexOcr, Bud-OCR,PyMuPDF, pdf2img, pytesseract and more, to extract structured data from pdf document.
+**Project Summary:** This project utilizes a combination of various models and python libraries, including Layout Parser, Detectron2, LatexOcr, Bud-OCR,PyMuPDF, pdf2img, pytesseract and more, to extract structured data from pdf document.
 It's designed to efficiently extract figures, figure captions, tables, table captions, equations, and text from pdf documents.

 ## Code flow.
 ![Alt Text](path/to/your/image.png)